DeloitteAU/webpack-config/README.md

 - Web standards projects
 - Vue.js projects

-Support for React has not yet been added.
+- React projects

 Other TODO tasks are listed at the bottom of the page.

 ## Example repositories using this configuration